 $ find /data/backups/mysql/ -name export_test.* /data/backups/mysql/test/export_test.exp /data/backups/mysql/test/export_test.ibd /data/backups/mysql/test/export_test.cfg

 These three files are all you need to import the table into a server running Percona Server with XtraDB or MySQL 5.6.

-.cfg file which contains InnoDB dictionary dump in special format.
+.cfg file which contains InnoDB dictionary dump in a special format.
 This format is different from the

-.exp one which is used in XtraDB for the same purpose.
+.exp format which is used in XtraDB for the same purpose.
 Strictly speaking, a

 .cfg file is not required to import a tablespace to MySQL 5.6 or Percona Server 5.6.
 A tablespace will be imported successfully even if it is from another server, but InnoDB will do schema validation if the corresponding

 .cfg file is present in the same directory.